brunols7/RockPaperScissor/README.md

-# RockPaperScissor
+# RockPaperScissor - brunols7
-Simple Game Rock Paper Scissor in python
+Simple Game - Rock, Paper or Scissor in python.